Walrasian equilibria are almost always finite in number: Introduction

 \section{Introduction}

-We show that the set of economies with a finite number of Walrasian equilibria is an open and dense subset of all economies.
+We find conditions under which the set of economies with a finite number of Walrasian equilibria are generic in the sense that they form an open and dense set.
 Our results apply to both regular and critical economies.
 This means that economies with an infinite number of equilibria are difficult to encounter.
+Our results are an informative contribution to the fundamental question of the number of equilibria in an exchange economy initiated in the 1970's.
+Although our results do not change the current perception of economic equilibrium, they do transform this perception into a solid result thus providing a firm foundation for this relevant aspect of the economic science.

 Our results add to those in Debreu \cite{Debreu70}, Allen \cite{Allen84}, Mas-Colell and Nachbar \cite{M-CN}, and more recently Castro {\em et al.} \cite{CDG2012}.
 In this latter work the authors prove that the set of all economies defined by an aggregate excess demand (AED) on the trimmed simplex (that is, such that every price remains bounded away from zero) and with a finite number of equilibria is residual (that is, a countable intersection of open and dense sets) in the space of all maps for the compact-open topology.
-In other words, having a finite number of equilibria is a generic property for an economy.
-Although suitable, the compact-open topology is not the finer topology on a space of functions and the same result for the Whitney topology was left unproved.
+In other words, having a finite number of equilibria is a generic property for an economy defined on the trimmed simplex.
+Our results also complement satisfactorily the existence results of Bhowmik and Yannelis \cite{BhowmikYannelis2024}.

+Several technical points prevented the authors of \cite{CDG2012} from extending the result to economies defined in the full open price simplex.
+These are partially overcome in the current article where the results hold for the full open simplex.
+The main difficulty lies in the fact that the fundamental result of Sonnenschein \cite{Sonnenschein1972}, Mantel \cite{Mantel1974}, and Debreu \cite{Debreu74} does not hold for functions defined on the open simplex.
+Indeed, Balasko \cite{Balasko86} shows that an AED must be a proper map and that its Brouwer degree is $\pm 1$ (the sign depending on the dimension of the commodity space).
+We identify additional specific necessary boundary conditions on AEDs as prices approach the boundary of the simplex.